SMcGregor199/shaynemcgregor.dev/daily-thoughts/tue-jul-5.md

 ## .eslintrc.cjs

 The `eslintrc.cjs`, written in commonJS code, helps with analyzing JavaScript code to quickly find problems and resolve problems.
-While not necessary, it's useful because
+While not necessary, it's useful because it keeps your JavaScript code consistent and bug free.

+## .prettierrc

+The `prettierrc` file helps with formatting cod formatting.
+It's language agnostistic, which means while `.eslintrc` keeps its eye on JavaScript, `prettierrc`	keeps its eye on everything else.

+## netlify.toml

+The `netlify.toml` file specifics how netlify builds and deploys your website.

+## .gitignore

+The `gitignore` file specifies which files are to be ignored by GitHub inside the website's respective repo.

+## jsconfig.json

+The `jsconfig.json` indicates that the directory is the root of a JavaScript project.
+It can decide which files are to be included/excluded as well as compiled.
+It can also apprently...extend?

+## package.json & package.lock.json

+These two files are connected to the npm. `package.json` contains all the metadata about the project and the functional dependencies.
+The `package.lock.json` allows other users who clone the project to have the exact same latest version of those packages.

+## tailwind.config.cjs & postcss.config.cjs

+Written in commonJS code,`tailwind.config.cjs` allows you set specific css related properties like screen width/ color, etc. You can think of it as a file for your custom css variables. `postcss.config.cjs` ...

+## svelte.config.js

+`svelte.config.js` is a file that comes with the svelte framework.
+You'll need to configure it to your specific project...

+## .nvmrc

+The `.nvmrc` file locks your application to a specific version of node.
+It seems like it only needs to be one line of code.